Google Ads Checklist: The 8 Must-Do’s for Your Google Ads Audit

 Google Ads extensions make your ad bigger and more visible to people, taking up more real estate on the SERP.
 This is why having ad extensions will have a positive impact on your CTR.

-There are many types of ad extensions, but the most important to include in your ads and have optimized are Sitelinks and Callouts.
+There are many types of Google Ads extensions, but the most important to include in your ads and have optimized are Sitelinks and Callouts.
 One effective way to use both of them is for special sales and promotions.

 It’s important that you send users to a dedicated promotional page.
 Also, remember to set start and end dates to avoid running the ad extensions beyond sale dates.